 What to expect if you are unable to pay your child support as ordered?

-the reality of our situation is that nobody knows when this pandemic will come to an end.
-What we do know is that there have been some real-world considerations that had made the pandemic especially difficult and this isn't even counting the actual mayhem and death caused by the virus itself.
-What I would point out to you is that you should be aware of the reality that your income may change during the course of this pandemic.
-I hope that is not the case and that you have stable and consistent income but that is not a given for any of us.
-With that in mind it is in your best interest to begin to save money where you can in order to make sure that you can meet your obligations until you can find more consistent income.
+The reality of our situation is that nobody knows when this pandemic will come to an end.
+What we do know is that there have been some real-world considerations that had made the pandemic especially difficult, and this isn't even counting the actual mayhem and death caused by the virus itself.
+What I would point out to you is that you should be aware of the reality that your income may change during this pandemic.
+I hope that is not the case and that you have a stable and consistent income, but that is not a given.
+With that in mind, it is in your best interest to begin to save money where you can to make sure that you can meet your obligations until you can find a more consistent income.

-This means that child support may become more of a struggle for you as the pandemic goes on into 2021.
-There is only so much you can do to prepare but you should take heart in knowing that you can attempt to modify the terms of your court orders both formally and informally during this pandemic.
-An informal way to modify your child support responsibilities would be to speak to your child's other parent about the problems you are experiencing with income.
-You can speak with him or her about getting on a payment plan that allows you to pay back any amount old once you get a new job or even request that he or she overlooked missed payments for a period of time while you attempt to get on solid footing from a personal finance perspective.
+This means that child support may become more of a struggle for you as the pandemic continues into 2021.
+There is only so much you can do to prepare, but you should take heart knowing that you can attempt to modify the terms of your court orders both formally and informally during this pandemic.
+An informal way to change your child support responsibilities would be to speak to your child's other parent about the problems you are experiencing with income.
+You can talk with them about getting on a payment plan that allows you to pay back any amount old once you get a new job or even request that they overlook missed payments for some time while you attempt to get on solid footing from a personal finance perspective.

-going this route will help you avoid the need to defend yourself from a child support enforcement case.
-An enforcement case simply names that you will be defending Yourself against allegations that you neglected to pay child support despite an obligation to do so.
-It is a full-fledged hearing where both sides will present evidence and George will make a decision about whether or not violations at the court order occurred.
-To closeout today's block post let's discuss what you can do if you are the parent who needs to be paid child support
+Going this route will help you avoid the need to defend yourself from a child support enforcement case.
+An enforcement case names that you will be defending Yourself against allegations that you neglected to pay child support despite an obligation to do so.
+It is a full-fledged hearing where both sides will present evidence, and George will decide whether or not violations at the court order occurred.
+To close out today's block post, let's discuss what you can do if you are the parent who needs to be paid child support

-the reality of the situation is that if there is a court order obligating your ex-spouse to pay child support then he or she must do so.
-You are under no obligation to forgive him or her any late payments and you have every right to file an enforcement lawsuit against him or her.
-Whether or not he or she is able to provide a defense for their failure to pay child support is a different subject altogether.
+the reality of the situation is that if there is a court order obligating your ex-spouse to pay child support, then they must do so.
+You are under no obligation to forgive them any late payments, and you have every right to file an enforcement lawsuit against them.
+Whether or not they can defend their failure to pay child support is a different subject altogether.
 However, hiring a family law attorney and drafting an enforcement lawsuit is the first step in the equation.

-You will likely have an opportunity to negotiate with your ex-spouse in order to come up with a payment plan to pay back those attorney’s fees.
-Filing an enforcement lawsuit does not necessarily mean that you will absolutely find yourself in a courtroom but that is an option if an agreement cannot be reached prior to a hearing.
-You need to be prepared with admissible evidence to show that specific payments were not made, the dates those payments were not made and requested relief that can benefit you given the missed payments.
-All in all, an enforcement lawsuit is not one to be taken lightly either if you are the party filing or defending yourself.
+You will likely have an opportunity to negotiate with your ex-spouse to develop a payment plan to pay back those attorney’s fees.
+Filing an enforcement lawsuit does not necessarily mean that you will find yourself in a courtroom, but that is an option if an agreement cannot be reached before a hearing.
+You need to be prepared with admissible evidence to show that specific payments were not made, the dates those payments were not made, and requested relief that can benefit you given the missed payments.
+All in all, an enforcement lawsuit is not one to be taken lightly, either if you are the party filing or defending yourself.

 Questions about the material presented in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material presented in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as the services that we provide to our clients.
-Thank you for your interest in our firm and we hope you will join us again tomorrow here on our blog.
+if you have any questions about the material presented in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
+These consultations are an excellent way for you to learn more about the world of Texas family law and the services that we provide to our clients.
+I appreciate your interest in our firm, and we hope you will join us again tomorrow here on our blog.